node-xyz/xyz-cli/README.md

 $ npm install -g xyz-cli
 ```

-The main command is `xyz` and should be available in your command line environment.
+The cli app is `xyz` and should be available in your command line environment.

 # Commands